 Budget organizers are usually cheap, poorly built plastic dividers or shelves that won’t stand up to the normal abuse consistent cooking can bring.
-Thankfully, it’s more than possible to find a great organizer while saving some money at the same time.
+Thankfully, it’s more than possible to add some organization while saving some money at the same time.
 The Deoo Brothers Stackable organizer is a simple solution that is perfect for use in cabinets, pantries or elsewhere around the kitchen.

 The rack sits on any stable surface like cabinet bottoms, shelves, or pantries.
 The main shelf is a metal grid supported by four small struts.
 When used in pairs, the organizers stack on top of each other, creating sub-shelf space for smaller items like spices and utensils.
 When not in use, the organizer collapses into itself for easy storage.

 The Copco organizer uses a three-level design to separate out different types of spices.
 Each level is made of durable plastic and is padded with a non-skid rubber material for extra stability.
-The standard option is 10" wide with an additional 15" option that comes in either a two or three-tier design.
+The standard option is 10 inches wide with an additional 15-inch option that comes in either a two or three-tier design.

 Organizing cookware can be a challenge all by itself since you are dealing with items of different sizes.
 If you aren’t careful, you may find all of your cabinets taken up without any room for organizers.
 Pans and lids require a different approach from the typical type of organizer.
 The Rev-A-Shelf 5CW2-2122-CR provides additional shelf space in a cabinet for any small pan or lid.